valentynpopov/pitl-challenge/README.md

 Assessing coding exercises is time-consuming enough even without candidates throwing in unnessary libraries, performing premature optimisation, using complex design patterns and implementing features they were not asked to implement.

+I was planning to create more tests, and also make use of SpecFlow.
+However, I understand that there is another candidate in the second stage.
+Therefore, it would not been wise to use the allocated whole week, as my efforts might all be for nothing.
+I think the tests I did create are enough to demonstrate that I would have been able to do it properly if given more time.

 The detailed list of potential improvements is at the end of this document.

 ## Naming